-What is the capital of Morocco?
+Do you know which city is the capital of Morocco?
 Many people believe it’s Casablanca but in fact Rabat is the capital.
-In 1912 with the beginning of the French protectorate of Morocco the capital was moved from Fez to Rabat.
+In 1912 with the beginning of the French protectorate of Morocco, the capital was moved from Fez to Rabat.
 In 1956 when independence was regained it was decided that the capital would stay put.

 Getting to Rabat | Getting Around Rabat